NexusMutual/docs/docs/using/run-a-pool.md

 ## Managing listings

 You set a **target weight** per listing.
 [Capacity](/protocol/capacity) explains the bounds and the pool total.
-[Staking pools](/protocol/staking/staking-pools) calls a listing a cover product.

-You set a target price for each listing: at most 100%, at least 1.00%, and at least the [listing's minimum price](/protocol/pricing) where the Advisory Board set a higher one.
+You set a target price for each listing, within the bounds on [Staking pools](/protocol/staking/staking-pools), and at least the listing's minimum price where the Advisory Board set a higher one.
 The target price changes immediately, and the price buyers pay moves toward it over time.
 See [Pricing](/protocol/pricing).

 ## Public and private pools